-The 32nd Wolfhounds traces its history from the 32nd Pursuit Squadron at Kelly Field, Texas, constituted on December 1939.
+The Wolfhounds traces its history from the 32nd Pursuit Squadron at Kelly Field, Texas, constituted in December 1939.
 After the attack at Pearl Harbor, the squadron flew daily intercept and submarine missions throughout the Caribbean.
-In the waning years of World War II the unit was reassigned to France Field, Panama to defend the Panama Canal Zone.
+In the waning years of World War II the unit was reassigned to Howard Field, Panama to defend the Panama Canal Zone.

 With the end of the Cold War a major force draw down occurred in Europe, the USAF reduced its fighter force structure.
-Meaning a new concept of operations that emphasized deploying combat forces rapidly to respond to crisis and contingencies.
-These changes affected the 32nd Fighter Squadron (FS), as part of the draw down.
-The squadron’s F-15 Eagles returned to the United States and the squadron was redesigned the 32nd Air Operations Squadron (AOS) and reassigned to Ramstein Air Base in Germany.
-Along with the other squadrons of the 32nd AOG the squadron formed the score of USAFE’s “Falconer” Air Operations Center.
-The 32nd AOS played among other operations a critical role in Deny Flight, Decisive Endeavor, Guardian Assistance, Operation Allied Force, Enduring Freedom, Iraq Freedom and the Global War on Terrorism.
-The 32nd AOS and 32nd AOG are inactivated on the 1st of November 2005.
-As from that day, they lived trough as 32nd Air and Space Operation Center (AOC).
-Due Air Force regulations it is not using the Wolfhound as a symbol anymore.
+These changes affected the 32nd Fighter Squadron, as part of the draw down.
+The squadron’s F-15 Eagles returned to the United States and on 1 July 1994 the squadron was redesigned the 32nd Air Operations Squadron and reassigned to Ramstein Air Base in Germany.
+Along with the other squadrons of the 32nd Air Operation Group the squadron formed the score of USAFE’s “Falconer” Air Operations Center.
+The squadron played a critical role in Deny Flight, Decisive Endeavor, Guardian Assistance, Operation Allied Force, Enduring Freedom, Iraq Freedom and the Global War on Terrorism.

-The last tie with the 32nd was cut on December 1, 2006.
-On that day the United States Air Force reactivated the 3rd Air Force and inactivated the 32nd AOC.
-On March 8, 2011 the 32nd is redesignated as 32 Air Expeditionary Group and converted to provisional status.
+On 1 November 2005 the squadron was inactivated and the 32nd Air Operation Group redesignated as 32nd Air and Space Operation Center.
+On 1 December 2006 the United States Air Force reactivated the Third Air Force and inactivated the 32nd Air and Space Operations Center.
+On 8 March 2011 the 32nd was redesignated as 32nd Air Expeditionary Group and converted to provisional status.